Report on Charlottesville rally faults police over planning, failure to protect public

 "The most tragic manifestation of the failure to protect public safety after the event was declared unlawful was the death of Heather Heyer," the report said.

-In the immediate aftermath, both rally-goers and counterprotesters said that police had not done enough, and in some cases, intentionally stood by.
+In the immediate aftermath, both rallygoers and counterprotesters said that police had not done enough, and in some cases, intentionally stood by.

 Heaphy's investigation found that Charlottesville police officers had been ordered to intervene only in violent altercations between participants if there was a possibility of serious injury or death.
 "Short of that, they were not going to intervene," he said.

-Meanwhile, according to the investigation, the Virginia State Police had been told its responsibility was to protect Emancipation Park, and not to disperse violent participants or make arrests because of concerns for those officers' safety.
+Meanwhile, according to the investigation, Virginia State Police had been told its responsibility was to protect Emancipation Park, and not to disperse violent participants or make arrests because of concerns for those officers' safety.

 In interviews with line officers, Heaphy said, he was told they believed "they were prevented from doing their job."